ktorio/ktor-samples/README.md

 - [sse](sse/README.md) - A Server Sent Events application.
 - [structured-logging](structured-logging/README.md) - An application showing how to use [Ktor](https://ktor.io)
   structured logging.
+- [openapi](openapi/README.md) - An application showing how to use Ktor's OpenAPI tooling.

 ## Client